 Definition of Rhomboid

-Rhomboid is different than rhombus.
+The rhomboid is different than a rhombus.
 It is a type of parallelogram.
 It is very similar to parallelogram.
 It is a figure in which opposite sides are parallel to each other.
 This is why it is similar to parallelogram.
-And if this type of rhomboid has all sides equal, it becomes a rhombus.
-So we can say that a rhombus is always a rhomboid but all rhomboid may not be a rhombus.
+And if a rhomboid has all sides equal, it becomes a rhombus.
+So we can say that a rhombus is always a rhomboid, but all rhomboid may not be a rhombus.
 Look at the image below to find the difference between a rhombus and a rhomboid.

-- The sum of interior angles of a rhomboid is also 360 degrees.
+- The sum of interior angles of a rhomboid is equal to 360 degrees.

 Important Rhomboid Formulas

-- Perimeter of a rhomboid: The perimeter of a rhomboid is the sum of all sides of the figure i.e P= (a +b + a +b) = 2(a + b), where b is the base of the rhomboid and a is the length of the other side of the rhomboid.
+- The perimeter of a rhomboid: The perimeter of a rhomboid is the sum of all sides of the figure i.e. P= (a +b + a +b) = 2(a + b), where b is the base of the rhomboid and a is the length of the other side of the rhomboid.

-- Area of a rhomboid: The diagonal of a rhomboid divided the rhomboid into two congruent triangles and its area becomes, ½ x base x altitude.
+- Area of a rhomboid: The diagonal of a rhomboid divides the rhomboid into two congruent triangles and its area becomes ½ x base x altitude.